 Look around you, it’s amazing how our minds build an impression without our skin even making contact with a subject.

 This ability to form impressions in our mind allows us to convey a great deal of information to a viewer quickly.
-Shadows help emphasise this information by reinforcing the material qualities of a subject.
+Shadows help emphasize this information by reinforcing the material qualities of a subject.

-The softness of a feather for example can be enhanced by the organic quality of the shadows that correspond with it.
+The softness of a feather, for example, can be enhanced by the organic quality of the shadows that correspond with it.
 Juxtaposing roughness with soft shadows creates a full gamut of texture, each reinforcing the other.